Mattjesc/DSM-MT-EH-Zephyr-RTOS/README.md

 - **Operating System**: Make sure you have a compatible Linux distribution installed (Ubuntu is recommended).
 - **Zephyr RTOS**: This project was built and tested using Zephyr RTOS version 3.7.99.
 Compatibility with future versions is not guaranteed.
+- **Board Compatibility**: This project is designed to be flexible with any board supported by Zephyr RTOS.
+However, for maximum compatibility and ease of use, especially for those who want to quickly clone and try the project on their systems without additional hardware, we use the QEMU emulated board (`qemu_x86`).
+This allows you to simulate a Zephyr environment directly on your computer.

 ### Initial Setup